engineering team reviewing supplier drawings and production details during a China factory visit

 A supplier visit should begin with verification criteria, not only with a meeting schedule

-Many European companies go to China with the right intention.
+Many European companies travel to China with the right intention.

 They want to understand the supplier, assess the factory, and move forward with confidence.

-But most visits are not designed to verify anything.
+But most visits are not structured for validation.

 They are structured around: